Jump to Courses Primarily for:

 327-0 – Geophysical Time Series Analysis

-Introduction to analysis techniques applied to seismic and other geophysical data.
-Sampling, windowing, discrete and fast Fourier transforms, deconvolution, filtering, and inverse methods.
-Prerequisites: EARTH 202 and MATH 250; or consent of instructor.
+Analysis of seismic and other geophysical data.
+Sampling, windowing, discrete and fast Fourier transforms, z-transforms, deconvolution, and filtering.
+Recommended Background: EARTH 202-0 and calculus differential equations; or consent of instructor.

 330-0 – Sedimentary Geology